 - Complete Entrance Counseling.
 To begin your Federal Direct Unsubsidized Loan Entrance Counseling session online, go to the U.S. Department of Education's Direct Loan Servicing website and click the green "Sign In" button at the top left of the screen.
 You will need your FSA ID in order to sign in.
 If you have not yet created your FSA ID, you should do so first.

 - Sign Master Promissory Note (MPN).
 Once you have completed Entrance Counseling, you will need to sign your MPN.

 Important: Please select "Brandeis University"; Do not select "Brandeis University-Graduate School of Arts and Sciences" on the Department of Education's website.
 Failure to sign your MPN will result in cancellation of this loan under federal regulations.
 If the cancellation of this loan causes a balance due on your account, a hold will be placed on your account.

-- Once you have fulfilled all loan and course registration requirements, you may then file for a refund of your credit balance through Student Financial Services.
+- Once you have fulfilled all loan and course registration requirements, you may then file for a refund of your credit balance through your student account.
 The earliest loan credit can be released from your account is 10 days before classes begin.